 We have noncontrolling interests in joint ventures accounted for under the equity method.
 Fees received for and the associated costs of services performed by us and billed to joint ventures with respect to work done by us for third-party customers are recorded as our revenues and costs in the period in which such services are rendered.
 In certain joint ventures, a fee is added to the respective billings from both ourselves and the other joint venture partners on the amounts billed to the third-party customers.
-These fees result in earnings to the joint venture and are split with each of the joint venture partners and paid to the joint venture partners upon collection from the third-party customer.
-We record our allocated share of these fees as equity in earnings of joint ventures.
+These fees result in earnings to the joint venture and are split with each of the joint venture partners and paid to these fees as equity in earnings of joint ventures.